stephanief3005/sep10-freedem-project/tool/learning-log.md

     * positonal
     * audio
     * text
-* They have further more components like
+* They have components like furthermore
     * environment
     * state
     * particle systems